MonocleCam/MonocleArduino/README.md

 ### Deluxe 3-Axis Joystick PTZ Controller

-This project implements a 3-axis joystick controller with an Arduino MKR1000 to provide the most sophisticated and feature rich controller of all the project samples we provide.
+This project implements a 3-axis joystick controller with an Arduino MKR1000 to provide the most sophisticated and feature rich controller of all the project samples provided.
 This project implements a small OLED module (128x64 pixels) to serve as a user interface for menu navigation.
-The third axis on this joystick is a rotational axis that is used for zoom control.
-All three axis on this joystick provide positional feedback (potentiometers) so we use this information to ramp PTZ movement speed proportionally with the position of the joystick relative to it's center.
+The third axis on this joystick is a rotational axis and used for zoom control.
+Each axis on this joystick provides positional feedback (potentiometers) and this information is used to ramp PTZ movement speed proportionally with the position of the joystick relative to its center.

 #### Source Code
 * [Monocle_PTZController_Deluxe_MKR1000](examples/Monocle_PTZController_Deluxe_MKR1000)